coavins/EmoTrackerPacks/README.md

 `C:\Users\coavins\Documents\EmoTracker\packs`

+You don't have to extract the zip.
 When EmoTracker is reloaded, it should appear under "Installed Packages" alongside Hamsda's pack, with (Autotracker) in the name.

 ## Connect to Bizhawk